 The SWFM encourages local agriculture by providing a congenial marketplace where shoppers may find locally grown, healthful produce and handcrafted products at affordable prices, thus enhancing our local economy and helping to re-vitalize our community.

-We are excited to begin the Sedro-Woolley Farmers Market’s twelfth season.
 The Sedro-Woolley Farmers Market Handbook was created following examination of the handbooks of a number of other farmers markets from around the State of Washington.

 The Market has become a focal point for the community.
 With your support, and the support of the community, the Sedro-Woolley Farmers Market will continue to grow and expand over the years ahead.